Written by Dr. Eamonn Fahy, MB, BCh, BAO, Ph.D.

 Intermediate uveitis involves the middle portion of the eye and inflammation occurs in the vitreous (a gel-like fluid region of the eye that helps to maintain the round shape of the eye) as well as the peripheral retina (the area of the retina responsible for side and night vision).

 Posterior uveitis mainly affects the back of the eye.
-It involves inflammation in both the retina (light sensitive tissue at the back of the eye that converts light into electrical signals to the brain) and choroid (a layer of blood vessels and connective tissue that provides nutrients to the retina).
+It involves inflammation in both the retina (the light-sensitive tissue at the back of the eye that converts light into electrical signals to the brain) and choroid (a layer of blood vessels and connective tissue that provides nutrients to the retina).

 Pan-uveitis occurs when all the major parts of the eye are affected by inflammation.
-Behcet’s disease is one of the most well-known causes for pan-uveitis.
+Behcet’s disease is one of the most well-known causes of pan-uveitis.

 Uveitis can affect anyone at any age; however, it mainly affects adults between the ages of 20 to 60 years old .
 It can also occur in children (below the age of 20 years) but the proportion of children affected with uveitis has been found to be more than 4 times lower compared to adults.
 A study that was conducted on a database of 14 million people from the United States (US) found the proportion of adults with uveitis to be 12.1 in 10,000 adults while the proportion of children with uveitis to be 2.9 in 10,000 children .